Samuel Johnson: A Dictionary of the English Language

 Johnson's dictionary was not the first, nor was it unique.
 Other dictionaries, such as Nathan Bailey's Dictionarium Britannicum, included more words, and in the 150 years preceding Johnson's dictionary about twenty other general-purpose monolingual "English" dictionaries had been produced.
 However, there was open dissatisfaction with the dictionaries of the period.
 In 1741, David Hume claimed: "The Elegance and Propriety of Stile have been very much neglected among us.
 We have no Dictionary of our Language, and scarce a tolerable Grammar."
 Johnson's Dictionary offers insights into the 18th century and "a faithful record of the language people used".
 It is more than a reference book; it is a work of literature.
 It was the most commonly used and imitated for the 150 years between its first publication and the completion of the Oxford English Dictionary in 1928.

 Johnson also wrote numerous essays, sermons, and poems during his years working on the dictionary.
 In 1750, he decided to produce a series of essays under the title The Rambler that were to be published every Tuesday and Saturday and sell for twopence each.
-During this time, Johnson published no fewer than 208 essays, each around 1,200-1,500 words long.
-Explaining the title years later, he told his friend, the painter Joshua Reynolds: "I was at a loss how to name it.
+During this time, Johnson published no fewer than 208 essays, each around 1,200–1,500 words long.
+Explaining the title years later, he told his friend and portraitist Joshua Reynolds: "I was at a loss how to name it.
 I sat down at night upon my bedside, and resolved that I would not go to sleep till I had fixed its title.
 The Rambler seemed the best that occurred, and I took it."
 These essays, often on moral and religious topics, tended to be more grave than the title of the series would suggest; his first comments in The Rambler were to ask "that in this undertaking thy Holy Spirit may not be withheld from me, but that I may promote thy glory, and the salvation of myself and others."
 The popularity of The Rambler took off once the issues were collected in a volume; they were reprinted nine times during Johnson's life.
 Writer and printer Samuel Richardson, enjoying the essays greatly, questioned the publisher as to who wrote the works; only he and a few of Johnson's friends were told of Johnson's authorship.
 One friend, the novelist Charlotte Lennox, includes a defence of The Rambler in her novel The Female Quixote (1752).
 In particular, the character Mr. Glanville says, "you may sit in Judgment upon the Productions of a Young, a Richardson, or a Johnson.
 Rail with premeditated Malice at the Rambler; and for the want of Faults, turn even its inimitable Beauties into Ridicule."
 (Book VI, Chapter XI) Later, the novel describes Johnson as "the greatest Genius in the present Age."